gofilipa/qt/_pages/chapter_1.md

 of the manuscript, Sheppard is having a romantic moment when Voth relates his own episode about a former lover:

-    She opened her legs a bit, twitched them open, really.
-I caught my breath, audibly.
+> She opened her legs a bit, twitched them open, really.
+I caught my
+> breath, audibly.
+>
-    "Oh my god," she said, "you're such a lesbian."
+> \"Oh my god,\" she said, \"you\'re such a lesbian.\"
+>
-    She didn\'t mean it cruelly.
-And she didn\'t mean that I wasn\'t passing as a cis-man, either.
-Although, since according to her we\'d fucked the night before, she knew exactly how un-cis I was.
+> She didn\'t mean it cruelly.
+And she didn\'t mean that I wasn\'t
-    She meant that she saw something about the quality of my desire: that I could feel her even before I touched her.
-And that this was part of what it meant to be---or to have been, before my tits became property of the California Municipal Waste Department---a lesbian.
-That a woman moving in your line of sight could have an effect that was total, atmospheric.
-That you could be hesitant, incapable, and not particularly interested in establishing a line between touching and seeing.
-That you would indulge a dead love, dead in the eyes of the world, and valueless.
-A love that choked and burdened the mind, that might even be the very foundation of melancholy and despair.
-But, oh Reader, looking at a woman you really get a feel for the way that fire is a phenomenon of touch.
-And my point is, if you have every been a lesbian, you will not even have to touch a woman to know that.
+> passing as a cis-man, either.
+Although, since according to her we\'d
+> fucked the night before, she knew exactly how un-cis I was.
+>
+> She meant that she saw something about the quality of my desire: that
+> I could feel her even before I touched her.
+And that this was part of
+> what it meant to be---or to have been, before my tits became property
+> of the California Municipal Waste Department---a lesbian.
+That a woman
+> moving in your line of sight could have an effect that was total,
+> atmospheric.
+That you could be hesitant, incapable, and not
+> particularly interested in establishing a line between touching and
+> seeing.
+That you would indulge a dead love, dead in the eyes of the
+> world, and valueless.
+A love that choked and burdened the mind, that
+> might even be the very foundation of melancholy and despair.
+But, oh
+> Reader, looking at a woman you really get a feel for the way that fire
+> is a phenomenon of touch.
+And my point is, if you have every been a
+> lesbian, you will not even have to touch a woman to know that.
 169

 Here, desire is characterised not by the search for satisfaction, or the success of establishing contact, but by the sensual fullness of a lack.